 As part of a community-focused and benefits-driven process, the City is currently working with local residents to identify design guidelines for the greenway.

 Design guidelines for the greenway were finalized in early 2017.
 A final design-build team was announced in Fall 2017.
 Construction began in Summer 2018.
-The Greenway will be operational in 2020.
+The Greenway will be completed in Fall of 2020.

 March 2017 Open House